 Neighborhood Strings is a new community-based program of the Worcester Chamber Music Society that offers free music lessons in violin, viola and cello to youth from the Main South neighborhood.
-The program seeks to provide affordable, high-quality arts education, to foster family involvement, and to be open and accessible to the neighborhood.Youth from Main South will learn to make music together with musicians and friends from the WCMS.
-In the process, they will discover a creative outlet that hones life skills like discipline, cooperation, imagination, and leadership.
-Teachers will work to forge strong relationships with students that strengthen WCMS’s ties to the community.
+The program provides affordable, high-quality arts education, fosters family involvement, and is open and accessible to the neighborhood.Youth from Main South learn to make music together with musicians and friends from the WCMS.
+In the process, they discover a creative outlet that hones life skills like discipline, cooperation, imagination, and leadership.
+Teachers work to forge strong relationships with students that strengthen WCMS’s ties to the community.
 The focus is not just on the child as a musician, but the child as a citizen and a contributing member of society.

 Lessons take place at Woodland Academy, a neighborhood school in the Main South area, and the Seven Hills Charter Public School, located in downtown Worcester serving a diverse cross-section of Worcester children.
 Neighborhood Strings seeks especially to serve traditionally marginalized communities, but is open and accessible for all.
 For more information or to get involved, contact Ariana Falk, Education Director for the Worcester Chamber Music Society at Ariana@worcesterchambermusic.org.

 Neighborhood Strings is funded in part by:

 Amelia Peabody Foundation, Fred Harris Daniels Foundation, Ruth H. and Warren A. Ellsworth Foundation, George F. and Sybil H. Fuller Foundation, Greater Worcester Community Foundation, Massachusetts Cultural Council, Mildred H. McEvoy Foundation, and the Stoddard Charitable Trust